stefanbesler/wake-nassy/README.md

 # Wake Nassy

-A simple web application that allows you to wake up your NAS (Network Attached Storage) device using Wake-on-LAN.
-The application provides a clean, mobile-friendly interface with real-time status monitoring.
+A simple web application that allows you to wake up a device in your network over the internet.
+I use it to switch on my NAS over a less power hungry raspberry pi.

 ## Requirements